James 1:19 Everyone should be quick to listen, slow to speak and slow to become angry.

 James probably got this idea from his brother Jesus.
 [E]veryone will have to give account on the day of judgment for every empty word they have spoken.
 For by your words you will be acquitted, and by your words you will be condemned (Matthew 12:36-37), he said.

-Few things are more incriminating than a recording of an accused person talking about their crime.
-On Judgment Day, God will call for a transcript of every word we have ever spoken.
+Few things are more incriminating in a court of law, than a recording of the accused person talking about their crime.
+But on Judgment Day, God will call for a transcript of every word we have ever spoken, as an indication of who we really were.
 A good rule to follow is this: if you would not write it and sign it, don’t say it.

 James 1:27 [Keep yourself] from being polluted by the world.